Chart Color Schemes

 Health performance in Meridan Plains - Little Mountain (North) is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Meridan Plains - Little Mountain (North) faces notable health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% of the total population (~7666 people) has private health cover, compared to 52.7% in the rest of Queensland and a national average of 55.3%.
-The most common medical conditions are arthritis and mental health issues, affecting 10.1% and 8.6% of residents respectively.
+Meridan Plains - Little Mountain (North) faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Approximately 50% of its total population (~7,700 people) has private health cover, compared to 52.7% in the rest of Queensland and a national average of 55.3%.
+The most common medical conditions are arthritis (10.1%) and mental health issues (8.6%).

-However, 65.1% of residents report having no medical ailments, compared to 66.2% in the rest of Queensland.
-The area has a higher proportion of seniors aged 65 and over, with 23.7% (3630 people) compared to 22.3% in the rest of Queensland.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+About 65.1% of residents report being completely clear of medical ailments, compared to 66.2% in the rest of Queensland.
+The area has 23.7% of residents aged 65 and over (3,646 people), higher than the 22.3% in the rest of Queensland.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health